NHSDigital/data-viz-community-of-practice/Dashboard Template Guidance.md

 Similar to charts, using maps are useful to convey information to the user\.
 It is important the colours and labels of these maps are effectively used to ensure the user is not confused when using the map\.

-## __Map Colours__
+## __Map colours__
 - Download the custom colour palette from Section 3 above
-- Use the "NHS Digital Maps Colour Palette Diverging" option, selecting "Stepped Colour", "Use Full Colour Range" and forcing the start, centre, and end under the "Advanced Options" to maximise the impact of the colours on the map
+- Use the "NHS England Maps Colour Palette Diverging" option, selecting "Stepped Colour", "Use Full Colour Range" and forcing the start, centre, and end under the "Advanced Options" to maximise the impact of the colours on the map
-- Refer to [here](https://digital.nhs.uk/about-nhs-digital/corporate-information-and-documents/nhs-digital-style-guidelines/how-we-look/maps) for further details on NHS Digital map colour guidance

 ![image](images/figure11.PNG)
 <figcaption>Example map colours with settings</figcaption>
 <br>

-## __Map Labels__
+## __Map labels__

 - Minimum font size 10
 - Font type: Standard for description